 We recently were chosen by Gemtech to handle a portion of their barrel threading work and are happy to work with Gemtech’s customers to provide any machining services required.

-The following list covers the bulk of the firearms we thread.
 If you don't see the specific firearm you need threaded, just ask.

 Special Threading Notes: